goodmami/pe/docs/specification.md

 consumed input is the same as that of the given expression.
 If the given expression fails, no input is consumed and no value is emitted.

+Note that the Optional operator also succeeds when there is no remaining input.

 ### Star

 - Notation: `e*`
 - Function: Star(*expression*)
 - Type: **Quantified**
 - Value: **Variadic**

+The Star operator succeeds if the given expression succeeds zero or more times.
+The accumulated values of the given expression are emitted.

+Note that the Star operator also succeeds when there is no remaining input.

 ### Plus